The story so far

 In the late seventies and early 80s, most major cities decided to follow in the successful footsteps of Boston and host a marathon.
 With milk drink Big M sponsoring it, Melbourne staged its first marathon in 1978 on a course that began in Frankston, headed up Nepean Highway and finished outside the Melbourne Town Hall.
 The first race director was Ted Paulin, a former star middle distance runner.
 Over 2000 runners took part in the inaugural event with most catching a special early morning train to Frankston.
 The race quickly went through a boom period with more than 6000 entrants in 1983 – the year that Robert de Castella won the world marathon championship in Helsinki.
 But as with many events in the southern hemisphere, the race struggled through the 1990’s before a massive upsurge in interest in 2007.
 Now owned by IMG, the race has become the biggest marathon in Australia with a record 6218 completing the course in 2012 and more than 35,000 entries across the four accompanying events - The Half Marathon, 10km Run and the Asics 5.7km run and 3km walk events.

 - Bill Scott - an Olympic 10,000m finalist

 - Elizabeth Hassell - went on to become the first Australian woman to break 2:40.

 - 1990 Commonwealth Games 5000m gold medallist Andrew Lloyd won the event three times from 1979-81 when he was the Fun Run King.

 - The only female to win the event three times is Victorian Sherryn Rhodes, who won in 1998, 2002 and 2005.

-Both records were set in cool, windless conditions in 2010.
+Both records were set in cool, windy conditions in 2013.

 Most Wheelchair wins

-- Ian Gainey and Brendon Milgate have own the race four times.
+- Ian Gainey and Brendon Milgate have won the race four times.